nguyenan11/WebDevelopment/README.md

 Simple 2 players [game](https://nguyenan11.github.io/cv/rollingDiceGame/dice.html)

 There are 2 dices, 1 for each player.
-Upon refresh, dices will be rolled into random results, winner or draw will be determined.
+Upon hitting the roll button, dices will be rolled into random results, winner or draw will be determined.